sarbogast/development/README.md

 ### Creating a node cluster ready for Docker deployment

 1. Create an account on Tutum and sign in
-2. Got to **Account info** > **Cloud providers** and connect the providers of your choice.
+2. Go to **Account info** > **Cloud providers** and connect the providers of your choice
 3. Under the **Nodes** tab, click **Launch new node cluster**
-4. Select a cluster name (e.g. kitchen-sync-staging), server type and cluster size (one should be enough for this example) then click **Launch node cluster**
+4. Select a cluster name (e.g. KitchenSyncStaging), a deploy tag (e.g. kitchen-sync-staging) server type and cluster size (one should be enough for this example) then click **Launch node cluster**

 ![](assets/staging-node.png)

-At this point, you should have your server(s) ready for production and reachable on a node.tutum.io sub-domain (in my case it was .
+At this point, you should have your server(s) ready for production and reachable on a node.tutum.io sub-domain (in my case it's [d929c39c-jamiltz.node.tutum.io](http://d929c39c-jamiltz.node.tutum.io)).

 ## Deploying the application stack